There’s an Eiffel Tower replica in Vegas.

 And the London Bridge in Lake Havasu City in Arizona.

-Sitting at 407 feet tall, the Gatlinburg Space Needle pales in comparison to the 605-foot tall version in Seattle, but the Tennessee tower stands on its own.
+Standing at 407 feet tall, the Gatlinburg Space Needle pales in comparison to the 605-foot tall version in Seattle, but the Tennessee tower stands on its own.

 While many visitors to the region are familiar with the Space Needle’s familiar silhouette along the Gatlinburg Skyline, not everyone knows the unique place the tower holds in Gatlinburg history.